 Earning miles may not directly slash the cost of your hotel stay, but you can redeem those miles towards flights or future hotel stays, which can save you money.
 Find out more in the moneyland.ch guide to airline miles.

 The standard price quoted by hotels often includes a surcharge which covers the risk of your canceling the booking and claiming a refund.
-If you are completely sure that you will make the booking, or if you will pay using a credit card with trip cancellation or trip interruption insurance that also covers unexpected hotel cancellations, go ahead and ask the hotel if they offer a lower price for non-refundable bookings.
-Some hotel-booking websites provide this option as well.
+If you are completely sure that you will be able to use your booking, or if you have travel insurance that also covers unexpected hotel cancellations, go ahead and ask the hotel if they offer a lower price for non-refundable bookings.
+Some booking platforms provide this option as well.

-Winter sports fans will appreciate the fact that Swiss hotel group Sunstar offers loyalty program member discounts of between 5% and 20% depending on your level of membership.
+Winter sports fans will appreciate the fact that Swiss hotel group Sunstar offers loyalty program member discounts of between five and 20 percent depending on your level of membership.

 Other money-saving perks which come with certain hotel loyalty programs include free breakfasts, room upgrades and/or free internet access.
 Aside from Accor ALL, major international hotel loyalty programs include Best Western Rewards, Hilton Honors, IHG One Rewards (Holiday Inn), Kempinski Discovery, Marriott Bonvoy Benefits, and Radisson Rewards.